 Ormond Beach Middle School - replacement - is the only sales tax project that remains under construction.
-The architectural firm, Starmer and Ranaldi Architects, completed the design.
-H. J. High Contractors is the CM.
-Phase I and II construction are complete.
-The new cafeteria and music rooms opened after Spring Break 2010.
-The Ormond Middle School replacement project began Phase III in March 2010 and is scheduled for completion in 2012.
+The project team includes the architectural firm, Starmer and Ranaldi Architects, and the construction firm, H. J. High Contractors, as the CM.
+Phase I and II construction are completed.
+Phase III buildings are occupied and final completion of all work is scheduled for November 2012.

-✓ Pierson:
+☑ Pierson: